Mon - Sun: 24 hours.

 Evidence To Support A Laser Hair Removal Claim

-If you do decide to take action following negligent laser hair removal, you will need to supply evidence.
-This will need to show what injuries you sustained, the negligence that caused it, and who was responsible.
-The types of information you could supply to help include:
+If you decide to take legal action following a negligent laser hair removal procedure, you’ll need to provide evidence.
+This evidence should demonstrate the injuries you sustained, the negligence that caused them, and who is responsible.
+The types of information that could help support your claim include:

 • Medical evidence.
-It’s important to visit a doctor if you’re injured following laser hair removal.
-They’ll make sure your injuries are diagnosed properly and will arrange for proper treatment.
-At a later date, you could ask the doctor to supply a copy of your medical records to help prove what injuries were sustained.
+It’s important to visit a doctor if you suffer injuries from laser hair removal.
+They will properly diagnose your injuries and arrange for the necessary treatment.
+Later, you can request a copy of your medical records to show what injuries were sustained and the treatment you received.

 • Witness details.
-Where somebody else was with you during your consultation or treatment, you should provide their contact details (with their permission) to your solicitor.
-They may be asked for a statement of what was said or what they observed.
+If somebody else accompanied you during your consultation or treatment, you should provide their contact details (with permission) to your solicitor.
+They may be asked to provide a statement about what they observed or what was discussed.

 • Photographs.
-After a negligent laser hair removal treatment, you should take photographs of any visible burns or scars.
-These could be used in conjunction with your medical records to help establish how you suffered.
+After a negligent laser hair removal treatment, take photographs of any visible burns or scars.
+These images can complement your medical records in proving the extent of your injuries.

 • Complaint letters.
-If you lodged a complaint with the salon after you were injured, the response letter could be used as evidence.
-It could help to determine what went wrong and whether liability has been admitted.
+If you lodged a complaint with the salon after your injury, their response can be used as evidence.
+This may help identify what went wrong and whether the salon has admitted liability.

 • Correspondence or adverts.
 If you have kept any emails or text messages regarding your treatment, they could help to prove whether proper advice was given prior to treatment.
 Similarly, leaflets about your treatment might prove useful as well.